+BBMO2805

-BBMO2805 Fundamentals of Basic X-Ray Machine
+Fundamentals of Basic X-Ray Machine

-In this course, students will develop technical knowledge in the fundamentals for the use, maintenance, and storage of x-ray equipment and radiologic film in image production.
+In this course, students will develop technical knowledge in the fundamentals for the use, maintenance, and storage of xray equipment and radiologic film in image production.
 To this end, they will apply basic mathematics and physics in radiographic procedures.
 Students will explore the principles of image and film processing, as well as exposure and image quality techniques.
 They will further practice computed radiography (CR) and digital radiography (DR) systems, among other skills that employers look for in today's healthcare industry.

-BBMO2810 Advanced Fundamentals of Basic X-Ray Machine 5.0 Quarter Credits In this course, students will evaluate advanced concepts of x-ray procedures, image production, and x-ray evaluation.
-They will examine transferring and positioning techniques, and relevant anatomy for radiological studies of the upper and lower extremities, skull, and torso, with an emphasis on the bony thorax and chest areas.
-Students will also apply advanced knowledge of radiobiology in evaluation procedures, diagnosis and medical laboratory skills to perform bone densitometry.
+BBMO2810 Advanced Fundamentals of Basic X-Ray Machine 5.0 Quarter Credits In this course, students will evaluate advanced concepts of X-ray procedures and image production.
+They will examine transferring and positioning techniques, as well as relevant anatomy for radiological studies of the upper and lower extremities, with an emphasis on the bony thorax and chest areas.
+Students will also apply advanced knowledge of radiobiology in evaluation procedures, diagnosis, and medical laboratory skills.